 Rhinoplastic procedures are one of the most powerful ways to improve the appearance of the entire face; however, because they require extensive alterations to the nasal bone and cartilage, patients may experience pain or discomfort after the procedure, fortunately this discomfort is usually minor and most patients find that over-the-counter pain relievers are sufficient to control this pain.

-For those who are particularly sensitive to pain, surgeons may prescribe stronger pain medications, pain is actually common in this operation, so they should be prepared for mild post-operative discomfort; Despite this, they are completely tolerable if prescribed painkillers are taken as recommended by the expert.
+For those who are particularly sensitive to pain, surgeons may prescribe stronger pain medications, pain is actually common in this operation, so they should be prepared for mild post-operative discomfort; Despite this, rhinoplasty experts in Florida say they are completely tolerable if prescribed painkillers are taken as recommended by the specialist.

 One of the most common side effects of rhinoplasty is swelling around the eyes and nose; This condition is most noticeable in the days after surgery, however much of it disappears after about two weeks.
 However, it is important to note that there may be some minor swelling for up to six months after the nose job.